ZcashFoundation/frost/rfcs/0001-messages.md

 - `share_commitments`: The number of participants in each round is set by the length of `share_commitments`.
     - The number of participants in each round must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
 - `signing_commitments`:
-    - Signing packages that contain duplicate `ParticipantID`s are invalid
+    - Signing packages that contain duplicate `ParticipantId`s are invalid
-    - Signing packages that contain missing `ParticipantID`s are invalid
+    - Signing packages that contain missing `ParticipantId`s are invalid
         - TODO: check if missing participants are allowed
     - The length of `signing_commitments` must be less than or equal to the number of participants in this round.
 - `message`: signed messages have a protocol-specific length limit.
 For Zcash, that limit is the maximum network protocol message length: `2^21` bytes (2 MB).